lsouoliveira/tcc2/README.md

 - tests/guloso/setting.py
 - tests/genetico/setting.py

-Change `MAX_CAPACITY` to match the max capacity of link in the target Fat-tree
+Change `MAX_CAPACITY` to match the max capacity of link in the target Fat-Tree

 > For 100 Mbits links, set MAX_CAPACITY to 100000